 Click here for more information in our Referee’s Corner.

-ther: 1.
-Passport AND Driver’s License 2.
+If hired, you are not allowed to work without being on university payroll.
+There are one of 3 document combinations you will need.
+Either: 1.
+Passport 2.
 Drivers License AND the ORIGINAL (No photocopies will be accepted!) copy of your Social Security Card or 3.
 Drivers License and ORIGINAL copy of your Birth Certificate.
-Then set up a meeting with Jimmy Woods-Corwin (office located at College Ave Gym) once you have all your documents.
-YOU CAN NOT WORK UNTIL YOU ARE ON PAYROLL!

 Are you interested in being a referee?
 Please click the resource links below to help get you started.
 (You will be taken to a Google Drive).